Subaru-PFS/spt_target_uploader/docs/docs/validation.md

 #### <u>Select an input CSV file</u>

-Press "Browse" button to select a CSV or ECSV file to be validated.
+Press the "Browse" button to select a CSV or ECSV file to be validated.

 #### <u>Select an operation</u>